Joosshh16/DevOps/Kubernetes/README.md

 # Microservices
 This project utilizes a microservices architecture, deploying containerized applications within a Minikube Kubernetes cluster.
-Kubernetes manifests orchestrate the deployment of each Pods, ensuring seamless delivery to user
+Kubernetes manifests orchestrate the deployment of each Pods, ensuring seamless delivery to user.

+This guide also includes instructions for deploying the microservices application to cloud platforms.

 # Project Directory
 Refer to this directory for guidance on container setup with manifest files.